tbielander/adl/README.md

 The `step` function in the `dataloader` file is the centerpiece of your `adl` project.
 When starting the docker container, the function will be recursively called, thereby governing the task-specific data loading process.
 Your `step` function defines the sequence of Alma REST API calls as well as the data to be logged row-wise in your customized log table.
 It does so by modifying  the `Condition` `c` object representing the process state at a time.
 See the simple example `dataloader` file for illustration of bibliographic items generation via POST requests.

-In order to use `adl` with docker-compose on a linux computer you can take the following steps:
+In order to use `adl` with docker compose on a linux computer you can take the following steps:

 1. cd into your `adl_project` top folder (above the `todo` folder)
 2. Build the docker container passing user, group and working directory of the host: